 PMG Registry News

-Look for a new Bank of England Polymer set to be added to the PMG Registry soon!
 Do you have PMG world notes and are unsure where they may belong?
-Shoot us an email at registry@PMGnotes.com with your request, and we are happy to assist you.
+Reach us via email at registry@PMGnotes.com with your request and we are happy to assist you.

 Do you have questions about the PMG Registry?
 Let us know exactly what your needs are.
 We look forward to seeing your notes in the PMG Registry.
 Reach us easily via email at registry@PMGnotes.com.